rkp8000/hypothesize/README.md

 #### Linking topics and documents

 Within the text of a topic you can reference documents *inline* by surrounding the document key by double square brackets, (e.g., "...it was shown in [[Shannon1948]] that a logarithmic measure of information was a very useful quantity...").

-When you save the topic to render it as a webpage, [[Shannon1948]] becomes a hyperlink that when clicked expands into a small paragraph containing the metadata for the article and a link to the primary source (such as a local pdf or an external website).
+When you save the topic to render it as a webpage, [[Shannon1948]] becomes a hyperlink that when clicked expands into a small paragraph containing the metadata for the article (such as its publication and abstract) and a link to the primary source (such as a local pdf or an external website).
 In this way, one topic can reference many documents and one document can be referenced by many topics (and whenever a document's metadata is viewed it is accompanied by links to all the topics that reference it).

-Topics can also reference other topics by surrounding the topic key by double parentheses (e.g., "...information theory and ((dynamical systems theory)) were..."
+Topics can also reference other topics by surrounding the topic key by double parentheses (e.g., "...information theory and ((dynamical systems theory)) became major players in theoretical neuroscience...").
+When a topic reference is saved and rendered it similarly becomes a hyperlink that when clicked opens up the referenced topic inline with the original one.

-### To download and start hypothesize on your local computer

-1. Clone the repository onto your local computer (`git clone https://github.com/rkp8000/hypothesize2`) and cd into it (`cd hypothesize2`).
-2. Create a virtual environment: `virtualenv env`.
-(Note that this may give you problems if you have the current version of [conda](http://conda.pydata.org/docs/) installed, in which case you should make a virtual environment using conda itself.)
-3. Activate the virtual environment (`source env/bin/activate`) and install the relevant requirements: `pip install -r requirements.txt`.
-4. Start the server: `python manage.py runserver`.
-5. Open any web browser and navigate to "localhost:8000/hypothesize".

-### More advanced
+### Advanced features

 6. This starts the server and connects it to port 8000 by default.
 To specify a specific port user: `python manage.py runserver host:port`, e.g., `python manage.py runserver 0.0.0.0:9000`.
 7. Navigate to 'localhost:8000/hypothesize' to begin (substitute a different port number if you started the server on a different port).
 Here you will be asked to enter a username and password.
 The defaults are 'user' and 'pass', respectively, but these can be changed in the file hypothesize/settings.py.